SteamHub/Ohaaki-GSD/README.md

 # Ohaaki-GSD
-Compilation of publicly available resource data and information
+Compilation of publicly available resource data and information related to the Ohaaki Geothermal System in the Taupo Volcanic Zone, New Zealand.